brandonbloom/test2/README.md

 The `:default` suite is what's run when you don't specify a suite.
 It defaults to `true`, meaning run every test.

+## License

+Copyright © 2013 Me.

+Distributed under the Eclipse Public License, the same as Clojure.